MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-10-16-Ionic-MobileFirst-Blank-Screen.md

 ### The Cause
-The default WebView that is added to this project on iOS (as of today) is `cordova-plugin-ionic-weview@2.2.0`. `cordova-plugin-ionic-webview` versions 2.x has an [issue](https://github.com/ionic-team/cordova-plugin-ionic-webview/issues/195) wherein a page with an absolute URI is not rendered.
+The default WebView that is added to an Ionic project on iOS (as of today) is `cordova-plugin-ionic-weview@2.2.0`.
+Versions 2.x of the `cordova-plugin-ionic-webview ` have an [issue](https://github.com/ionic-team/cordova-plugin-ionic-webview/issues/195) where they do not render a page with an absolute URI.
 Ionic apps make use of relative URIs by default and hence are not affected by this issue.
-However, this issue surfaces in apps that have the MobileFirst plugin.
-This is because MobileFirst makes use of absolute URLs for the HTML files.
-This is by design of the MobileFirst SDK.
+However, this issue gets surfaced in apps that have the MobileFirst plugin.
+This is because MobileFirst makes use of absolute URLs for the pages.
+This is by design of the MobileFirst SDK to enable certain features such as Direct Update.

 {% include image.html url="../../../../../assets/blog/2018-10-16-Ionic-MobileFirst-Blank-Screen/ionic-blank-screen.png" description="Blank Screen on an Ionic App" %}